 - Take a rectangular cardboard having two holes.
-Insert a circular coil having large number of turns through them, normal to the plane of the cardboard. - Connect the ends of the coil in series with a battery, a key and a rheostat, as shown in Fig. 13.9. - Sprinkle iron filings uniformly on the cardboard. - Plug the key. - Tap the cardboard gently a few times.
+Insert a circular coil through them, normal to the plane of the cardboard. - Connect the ends of coil in series with a battery, a key and a rheostat, as shown in Fig. 4.9. - Sprinkle iron filings uniformly on the cardboard. - Plug the key. - Tap the cardboard gently a few times.
 Note the pattern of the iron filings that emerges on the cardboard.